 Menu Item Description Record/Stop Record (Shift-Command-2) Begins recording using the selected sources (display, camera, microphone, and/or computer audio).
-The menu icon changes from I to I, advising you that ScreenFlow is recording.
+The menu icon changes from 🖾 to 🖼, advising you that ScreenFlow is recording.
 Select Stop Record or press Shift-Command-2 to stop recording.
 Pause/Resume Pauses recording.
 The menu icon changes to a blinking dot, advising you that ScreenFlow has been paused.
 Select Resume to continue recording.
 To modify the hotkey for these commands, see General Pane .
+Add Marker Allows you to mark a key moment location while you are recording.
 Configure Recording Displays the Configuring Recording in the ScreenFlow Recording Window for setting recording parameters.
-Hide Desktop Icons/Show Desktop Icons Hides all icons on your desktop if you prefer a less cluttered background.
+Show Recording Monitor Displays the ScreenFlow recording monitor Hide Desktop Icons/Show Desktop Icons Hides all icons on your desktop if you prefer a less cluttered background.
 Select Show Desktop to show them again.
 Quit ScreenFlow Closes the ScreenFlow and ScreenFlow Helper applications.